top of page

 1. General Hospital of Chania

-The new hospital's website is easy to use but only in the case you can read the Greek language, as unfortunately, there is no English version (at least we didn't find the version).
+The hospital's website is easy to use but only in the case that you can read Greek,

 2. Chania Tourism Bureau

-The Chania tourism website has lots of useful information including monuments, beaches, gorges, museums, archaeological sites & many more.
-There are also local events, entertainment and activities taking place in Chania.
-Moreover, it offers valuable material and information about the local history, traditions, culture, the Cretan diet and the recent news of the Municipality.
-The section about Chania's history is just great.
+Chania's tourism bureau website has lots of useful information including monuments, beaches, gorges, museums, archaeological sites & many more.
+Moreover, it offers valuable information about local history, traditions, culture and the Cretan diet-food.

 3. Citizens Services Centers (Κ.Ε.Π. or KEP in English )

-There are two of these offices that are located in Chania City centre & both operate:
+There are two main KEP offices located in Chania's City centre & both of them operate:

 *Always have your passport or ID with you when you visit them.

-Downtown Chania, there are three post offices with slightly different roles.
+Downtown Chania, there are two post offices with slightly different roles.

-What they do have in common is that all go slowly!
+What they do have in common is that both go slow!

-The main post office and the busiest of all.
-Sometimes there is a queue waiting on the sidewalk due to the fact that everything goes so SLOW in there.
+The main post office of Chania and the busiest of all.
+Often, there is a queue waiting on the sidewalk due to the fact that everything goes so SLOW in there.
 Avoid it if possible.

 Weekends off.

-Make sure that everything you need to send is wrapped & taped ahead of time, as you may face an unpleasant surprise otherwise (they do not provide wrapping paper, packing boxes or tape, not even for an extra cost).
-Hours, 08:00-20:00
+Make sure that everything you need to send is wrapped & taped ahead of time, as you may face an unpleasant surprise otherwise.

 Saturday 08:00-14:00